alttch/eva3/doc/items.rst

 Universal Controller can work with multiple units, but one unit should be connected to only one Universal Controller in order to avoid conflicts.
-Nevertheless, for the reliability, one unit can be connected to several controllers, if it's state is correctly synchronized via :ref:`MQTT<mqtt_>`.
+Nevertheless, for the reliability, one unit can be connected to several controllers, if its state is correctly synchronized via :ref:`MQTT<mqtt_>`.

 Each unit has its unique ID, for example "lamp1".
 ID can include numbers,